Squagward/slate-1/source/includes/_chatlib.md

 Every message can have an ID specified, which can then be deleted from chat.
 This is best suited for auto-replacing menus, chat messages you only want to display in chat for a certain amount of time, etc.

+This example also showcases an alternative method of chatting a Message, as there is a simple helper method, `Message#chat()`

 Only one chat message can have the same ID, as it will replace any messages with the same ID before sending.
-The ID is passed as the last argument, and you pass the same ID to `ChatLib.clearChat(id)` to delete it.
+The ID is specified in the message object, and you pass the same ID to `ChatLib.clearChat(id)` to delete it.

 <aside class="notice">Doing <code>ChatLib.clearChat()</code> will delete all messages in chat, no matter the ID</aside>